 (10) Automated Email Drips can convert non-paying customers: Box

-What could be improved: Probably instead of focusing only one channel, which is email, companies like Box can run drip campaigns on multiple channels.
+What could be improved: Probably instead of focusing only on one channel, email, companies like Box can run drip campaigns on multiple channels.

 (11) Optimizing forms can increase conversions

-Additionally, reshaping your forms into more interactive experiences such as a calculator, assessment or quiz can get you 2x more conversions than static forms.
-You still collect the data you need and lower the threshold in doing so by offering useful, personalized information in return.
+Additionally, reshaping your forms into more interactive experiences such as a calculator, assessment, or quiz can get you 2x more conversions than static forms.
+You still collect the data you need and lower the threshold by offering useful, personalized information in return.

-By analyzing the way your visitors answered the questions in the quiz, you might even discover additional insights about their preferences that can help you in the nurturing process.
+By analyzing how your visitors answered the questions in the quiz, you might even discover additional insights about their preferences that can help you in the nurturing process.
 There are lots of assessment tools out there that could help you achieve this.